jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

 The person responsible for an approved dispute resolution scheme must— (a) co-operate with other approved dispute resolution schemes and with the reserve scheme if a complaint involves members of those other schemes (disclosing personal information in accordance with the Privacy Act 1993 and protecting information that is subject to an obligation of confidence); and
   (b) co-operate with the Registrar, including by communicating information to the Registrar in accordance with sections 17 and 34; and
-  (c) if there is a series of material complaints about a particular licensed provider or class of licensed provider, communicate that fact to the relevant licensing authority.
+  (c) if there is a series of material complaints about a particular licensed provider or class of licensed provider, communicate that fact to the relevant licensing authority:
+  (d) if there is a series of material complaints about a particular broker or class of broker, communicate that fact to the Securities Commission.

 **Annual reports and information requests by Minister**